Published: October 24, 2023

 Why Linux?

-So why did i make the switch from Windows to Linux?
-Well, apart from a lot of people raving on about how Linux was superioir for development, I was also curious about some other features:
+So why did I make the switch from Windows to Linux?
+Well, apart from many developers praising Linux's superiority for development, I was also curious about several compelling features:

-8. Customization: Choose from different distributions and customize your desktop.
-In terms of Distros, I tried 3 (PopOS, Fedora and then Ubuntu), and the choice and flexibility of catering your OS to your own needs and styles is a really intersting change.
+8. Customization - Choose from different distributions and customize your desktop.
+I tried three distros (PopOS, Fedora, and Ubuntu), and the flexibility of tailoring your OS to your specific needs is refreshing

-9. Flexibility: Adapt the OS for your specific needs, like docks, Icons, themes, you name it.
+9. Flexibility - Adapt the OS for your specific needs, from docks to icons to themes

 Work Environment

-The most important, of course, is the operating system.
-I'm running Ubuntu 23.10 Mantic Minotaur at the moment with GNOME 45 as the Desktop, and I'm very happy with it.
-I find Ubuntu more suitable for development machines than other distros, and its pretty!
-I use it for a variety of tasks, including TypeScript, Python, AI, running Docker containers, cloud deployments, and even blogging.
+I'm currently running Ubuntu 23.10 Mantic Minotaur with GNOME 45 as the desktop environment, and I'm very satisfied with this combination.
+I find Ubuntu particularly suitable for development machines, and it looks great too.
+I use it for various tasks including TypeScript, Python, AI development, running Docker containers, cloud deployments, and blogging.

 Setting Up a New Linux System for Development